 When this feature is set, the setting of the feature expanded-view-of-addressbooks has an effect.

-Have multiple address books expanded when entering the ADDRESS BOOK menu.
+ADDRESS BOOK menu.

 Address Book Preferences

 expanded-view-of-distribution-lists

 ldap-result-to-addrbook-add

 If this feature is set, then distribution lists in the address book screen will always be expanded automatically.
 If both the Directory option use-implicitly-from-composer and this feature are set, then when an implicit directory lookup is done from the composer you will automatically be prompted to add the result of the directory lookup to your address book.